SoftwareEngineeringToolDemos/ICSE-2014-BOAT/README.md

 :x: Original Tool (Not Avialable)</br>

 This repository was constructed by [Ankush Kumar Singh](https://github.com/singh21) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
+A special thanks to the owners of the tool, 	Xinyu Wang, 	David Lo, Xin Xia, 	Xingen Wang, 	Pavneet Singh Kochhar, Yuan Tian, Xiaohu Yang, 	Shanping Li, 	Jianling Sun and 	Bo Zhou for their help in establishing this repository.